marctrem/usbarmory-wiki-fork/Mk-II-Roadmap.md

 along with an integrated socket to act as a host, without requiring a [host adapter](https://github.com/inversepath/usbarmory/wiki/Host-adapter).

-The USB Power Delivery protocol would allow to ensure that adequate current is requested on the plug side, to enable connection of additional devices on the socket side.
+The USB Type-C current mode allows to ensure that adequate current is requested on the plug side, to enable connection of additional devices on the socket side.